leo-dh/multi-tool-extension/README.md

 # Media Tab Extension

-Simple browser extension to jump to a targetted tab through a button
+Simple browser extension to jump to a targeted tab through a button